Strange500/serv-install/python.md

 For 2. you will need to configure an virtual environement for Python

 1. sudo apt install python3 python3-pip
-2. install package : sudo pip3 install virtualenv
+2. install package : sudo apt install python3-virtualenv
 3. create a directory to store you venv mkdir ~/env cd ~/env